SynthSy/PSO2-FAQ/pages/01.basics/03.classes/docs.md

 Upon reaching Lv.75 as a Hunter, you can claim a <a href="#">**Title Reward**</a> that grants all characters on your account **HP +50, R-ATK +15, and S-DEF +40**.

 ### Ranger (RA)
-A class that utilizes mid-range weaponry for ranged combat that specializes in mid-range "supportive" DPS that shines best against large enemies and large enemy groups.
+A class that utilizes mid-range weaponry for ranged (R-ATK) combat that specializes in mid-range "supportive" DPS that shines best against large enemies and large enemy groups.
 A Ranger's weapons include **Assault Rifles and Launchers**.

 <strong>ARKS-Visiphone Wiki description on Ranger's weaponry:</strong>